WHAT IS MAHA?

 All ages are welcome and children ages 10 and under do not need a ticket as long as they are accompanied by a paying adult.
 Maha offers entertainment for the whole family, but we cannot guarantee that the music will be suitable for all ages.
 Things might get a bit rowdy up front, and as a general rule, the area directly in front of the stage is rarely kid-friendly.
 However, there’s plenty of space for everyone in much calmer areas throughout the park.

-Please contact email@example.com with questions or to coordinate specific arrangements.
+If you have specific accessibility needs, please contact email@example.com with questions or to coordinate specific arrangements.
 Stinson Park is handicap accessible and we will work to accommodate a variety of needs.
-Please visit the Information Center located near the festival entrance to be directed to dedicated viewing areas upon arrival.
+Please visit the Volunteer Headquarters located near the festival entrance to be directed to dedicated viewing areas upon arrival.

 Visa, Mastercard, Discover, and American Express are accepted at the merchandise tent and the Maha Money tent, where you can purchase Maha Money (good for drinks and Maha-specific merchandise).
 Our food and retail vendors accept various forms of payment.
 ATMs will be on site.
 We recommend utilizing cash as the fastest, most convenient means of exchange at Maha!